Strepsils

-Strepsils is a brand of throat lozenges manufactured by Reckitt.
+Strepsils is a brand of throat lozenges manufactured by British–Dutch company Reckitt Benckiser.
 Strepsils throat lozenges are used to relieve discomfort caused by mouth and throat infections.

 Ingredients

 The primary active ingredients are dichlorobenzyl alcohol and amylmetacresol, with some formulations containing ascorbic acid (vitamin C).
 Inactive ingredients include menthol, tartaric acid, and propylene glycol.

 History

 Strepsils was originally introduced in 1950 by Boots Healthcare as a mouthwash.
 Strepsils throat lozenges were introduced in 1958.
 Strepsils was one of the Boots Healthcare brands acquired by Reckitt Benckiser in 2006.

 Strepsils have been in production since 1958 and contain two active ingredients, namely: amylmetacresol and 2,4-dichlorobenzyl alcohol.
 These ingredients are mild antiseptics that can kill bacteria associated with mouth and throat infections.
-However, as indicated in the package, research has not demonstrated the presence of an antibacterial agent to reduce the duration or severity of an infection.
+However, as indicated in the package, research has not demonstrated that the presence of an antibacterial agent reduces the duration or severity of an infection.
 Extra Strepsils contains hexylresorcinol as an active ingredient and strepsils sore throat and nose covered contains menthol 8 mg.
-Reckitt Benckiser also produces a higher resistance pill that used to be marketed under the Strepsils Intensive label, but is now marketed under the Strefen brand, which contains the active ingredient flurbiprofen 8.75 mg.
+Reckitt Benckiser also produces a higher-resistance pill that used to be marketed under the Strepsils Intensive label, but is now marketed under the Strepfen brand, which contains the active ingredient flurbiprofen 8.75 mg.

-In Australia and Argentina also Reckitt Benckiser market Strepsils Plus, which contains lidocaine, as well as antiseptic agents present in original Strepsils.
-In Strepsils Spain they are also available with lidocaine marketed as Strepsils Lidocaine instead.
+In Australia, Argentina and Hungary, 'Strepsils Plus' are available, which contain lidocaine, as well as the antiseptic agents present in original Strepsils.
+In France and Spain they are also available with lidocaine, marketed as 'Strepsils Lidocaine'.

-The name of Strepsil comes from the streptococcus bacteria that causes certain types of sore throat.
+The name of Strepsil comes from the Streptococcus bacterium that causes certain types of sore throat.